rust-openvr/rust-openvr/Readme.md

 # Render loop

-The Oculus SDK will handle most of the heavy lifting of the barrel distortion.
+The OpenVR SDK will handle most of the heavy lifting of the barrel distortion.

 ```rust
 fn render(frame_index: uint, hmd: &ovr::Hmd, base_view: &Matrix4<f32>) {